sebajara/mathuna/README.md

-Kahuna game in Matlab (not open).
+Kahuna game in Matlab.

-The game is not finished, but you can play!

-IF you have any questions write me.
+If you have any questions write me.